morabrandoi/Nutshell/README.md

 the README document.
 Both tested various commands to ensure that the implemented features were working properly.

 ## Brando Mora:
-Set up and created base structure for built-in commands and non-built-in commands.
-Responsible for developing setenv, printenv, unsetenv, cd, alias, unalias, and bye.
-Created the code for alias expansion.
-Responsible for dealing with infinite alias loop expansion.
-Responsible for wildcard matching.
-Worked on ensuring shell robustness by accounting for possible errors.
-Responsible for having non-built-in commands running in the background.
+Initialized the project with TA Michael's starter code.
+Implemented built-in commands via tables.
+Worked to implement non-built-in commands.
+Responsible for developing setenv, printenv, unsetenv, alias, unalias, and bye.
+Wrote the code for alias expansion.
+Implemented infinite alias loop detection via a kept history.
+Implented wild card matching while reading in commands.
+Implemented the option for an ampersand to make non-built in commands run in the background

 ## Martin Tolxdorf:
 Assisted in developing built-in commands and non-built-in commands.
 Created the code for environment variable expansion and assisted with alias expansion.